-If you put 15% of your household income into a 401(k) or similar account, target-date funds are becoming more popular.
+Target-date funds are becoming more popular if you put 15% of your household income into a 401(k) or similar account.
 Target-date funds automatically invest your dollars in more aggressive, higher-risk funds when you are younger.
 Then, as you get closer to retirement, those assets shift to lower-risk assets such as bonds.

 Cons of Baby Step 4